-Students are strongly encouraged to see Mr. Higgins if they feel they are having any difficulty in regard to the class.
+Students are strongly encouraged to conference Mr. Higgins if they feel they are having any difficulty in regard to the class.
 Time will always be made to give extra help or to speak with a student at mutually agreeable times.
 If students are in jeopardy of failing, they will be notified by Mr. Higgins as well as having an academic deficiency report sent home.

-Parent(s)/Guardian(s) who are concerned about their child's performance are encouraged to speak to Mr. Higgins at Parent/Teacher interviews, by phone at (718) 423-8810 x255, or by e-mail at jhiggins@sfponline.org.
+Parent(s)/Guardian(s) who are concerned about their child's performance are encouraged to speak to Mr. Higgins by e-mail at jhiggins@sfponline.org.